TEN7-Archive/tractorbeam/README.md

 Tractorbeam is a Docker container that can back up data from a variety of sources to an S3-compatible object store such as AWS, DigitalOcean Spaces, Google Cloud, Ceph, and more.
 All libraries and utilities are already in the container, so there's nothing more to install.

+## Built with love by TEN7
+Tractorbeam is built and supported by [TEN7](https://ten7.com/).
+We create and care for Drupal-powered websites.

 ## Multi-tier backups

 This container also creates "multi-tier" backups in a best practice fashion.
 Instead of creating only a linear series of backups, Tractorbeam creates a directory structure: